element-hq/element-web/docs/review.md

 it should encourage better long-term health of the app and give everyone more confidence when making changes as coverage increases over time.

+For changes guarded by a feature flag, we currently lean towards prioritising our ability to evolve quickly using such flags and thus we will not currently require tests to appear at the same time as the initial landing of features guarded by flags, as long as (for new flagged features going forward) the feature author understands that they are effectively deferring part of their work (adding tests) until later and tests are expected to appear before the feature can be enabled by default.

 ## Design and Product Review

 We want to ensure that all changes to Element fit with our design and product